Case Studies for Urban Digital Twins

 Wiesbaden’s path to a Digital Twin

 The state capital Wiesbaden is further developing its Urban Digital Twin as a modular smart city platform and, based on the VC Suite, integrates 3D city models, geospatial data, and specialized applications.
-It supports, among other things, municipal heat planning, mobility analyses, and urban measures for citizens.
+It supports, among other things, municipal heat planning, and urban measures for citizens.

 Case Study Wiesbaden: Urban Digital Twin as a smart city platform